yahyazuher/AI-Based-Multi-Model-System-for-Liver-Disease-Risk-Assessment/docs/FattyLiver_Model.md

 | **2** | Normal (100) | High (60) | **Not Fatty Liver** | Injury exists, but likely due to viral or toxic causes, not liver fat. |
 | **3** | High (200) | High (50) | **🔴 Patient** | **Confirmed NAFLD:** Fat accumulation has triggered inflammation. |

+*The medical descriptions provided are illustrative summaries derived from publicly available clinical reference ranges and were generated with the assistance of large language models for documentation clarity only.
+They do not represent medical diagnosis or professional medical judgment.*

 ---
 I apologize for the confusion.
 I will strictly follow the **7 clinical scenarios** provided in your table.